 What Is a Waiver of Subrogation?

 In some situations, your insurance company will pay a claim on your behalf and then inherit your rights to recoup its payment from others who might be partially responsible.

 Such an action is called subrogation.
 By contractually waiving your rights of subrogation against your client you are preventing your insurance company from seeking redress from them, even if they might be partially responsible for a loss.

 Note that you must be sure that your policy allows you to waive these rights.
 Only a properly designed social work malpractice insurance program will provide the type of contractual liability you need.

 In some situations both your policy and your client's insurance policy might provide coverage for a claim.
 By agreeing to make your policy primary and non-contributory you are freeing your client from the responsibility of contributing to the loss.

 It might seem unreasonable to you that you are forced to give up certain rights in order to obtain a contract for work.
 However, such provisions are standard in the industry and the important thing for you is to be sure that your insurance coverage recognizes these conditions.

 This is why it is critical to work with an agent who understands social worker liability insurance.

 Helping other people solve their problems and better their lives can be very rewarding work.
 Like any other business, however, it comes with risks that can undermine your financial well-being.
 A properly written insurance program can free you from the worry of an uncovered loss.

 There are no standard policies in the area of social worker liability insurance.
 Coverage and wording can differ dramatically from one insurance company to another.
-Before committing to a policy ask for a sample contract and review it with your agent and your attorney.
+Before committing to a policy ask for a sample contract and review it with your independent agent and your attorney.